bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 right enforcing consistency across the OS.

 Overall macOS feels well integrated, and mostly works well.
 Night mode (aka.
-Redshift or f.lux) works very well and starts to shift colors on my screen at precisely the right times.
+Redshift or f.lux) works well and starts to shift colors on my screen at precisely the right times.
 Setting up Wi-Fi networks and Bluetooth devices is super easy and also works well, I've gotten great range with my Sony Wh-1000XM2 when paired to the MacBook.
 Being able to take FaceTime calls on my computer